When to use this Flow type

 Execute Flow in a loop

-- Executing Flow a fixed number of times.
+- Repeating a Flow a specified number of times.

 Flow Variables